Learning Interpretable, High-Performing Policies for Autonomous Driving: Method

+Before enforcing leaf node sparsity (Section~\ref{sec:sparse_sub_controllers}), $\vec{u}=[1, ..., 1]^T$ is an all-ones vector, representing a selection of all input features for the leaf node, in which case Equation~\ref{eq:complete_leaf} can be simplified as $l_d=\vec{\beta}_d^T \vec{x} - \vec{u}^T\vec{\phi}_d$.
+The output action can be determined via sampling ($a\sim \mathcal{N}(\vec{\beta}_d^T \vec{x} - \vec{u}^T\vec{\phi}_d, \gamma_d)$) during training and directly via the mean during runtime.
+We term decision nodes that are represented as Equation \ref{eq:ddt_decision_node} as fuzzy decision nodes, displayed by the orange rectangles within the left-hand side of Figure \ref{fig:dt}.
+Similarly, we term the leaf node, $l_d$, which is represented in the dense representation of $\vec{\beta}_d^T \vec{x} - \vec{u}^T\vec{\phi}_d$, as a fuzzy leaf node.
+It is worth noting that we parameterize the bias term as a vector $\vec{\phi}_d$ instead of a scalar to provide a corresponding bias for each feature and facilitate feature-wise optimization for the bias.

 Utilizing a novel differentiable crispification procedure to convert fuzzy decision nodes into crisp decision nodes (i.e., 2-arity predicate with a variable and a threshold) and fuzzy leaf nodes into sparse leaf nodes (i.e., linear controller conditioned upon a subset of features), our model representation follows that of a decision tree with sparse linear controllers at the leafs (shown on the right-hand side of Figure \ref{fig:dt}).
-We further discuss our differentiable crispification procedure in Sections \ref{sec:decision_nodes_crispification} and \ref{sec:decision_outcome_crispification} (i.e., the mechanism that translates orange blocks to blue within Figure \ref{fig:dt}).
+We further discuss our differentiable crispification procedure in Sections \ref{sec:decision_nodes_crispification} and \ref{sec:decision_outcome_crispification} (i.e., the mechanism that translates orange blocks to blue within Figure \ref{fig:dt}) and leaf controller sparsification procedure in Section \ref{sec:sparse_sub_controllers}.

 While decision trees (DT) are generally considered interpretable \cite{letham2015interpretable}, trees of arbitrarily large depths can be difficult to understand \cite{Ghose2020InterpretabilityWA} and simulate \cite{lipton2018mythos}.
 A sufficiently sparse DT is desirable and considered interpretable \cite{lakkaraju}.
 Utilizing linear controllers at the leaves also allows us to maintain interpretability, as linear controllers are widely used and generally considered interpretable for humans \cite{Hein2020InterpretableCB}.
 However, similarly, for large feature spaces typically encountered in real-world problems, such a controller would not be interpretable.
 As such, in our work, we utilize \emph{sparse} linear controllers at the leaves to balance the trade-off between sparsity/complexity in logic, model depth, and performance.